Mexican Quinoa Soup

 Tasty add-ins

-Take this soup to the next level by topping it with add-ins or garnishes.
-Not only do they add extra flavor and fun but nutrition, too!
+Take this soup to the next level by topping it with add-ins or garnishes – they’re fun AND delicious!
 Here are some favorites:

 - Cheddar cheese or cojita (a Mexican cheese)